 How Much Does it Cost to Move to Hawaii?

-Try Googling it, and you’ll see that prices range from less than a few hundred dollars to send a few boxes of clothes and electronics through the US Postal Service, to well over $15,000 for a full-service move.
+You’ll find that the cost of moving to Hawaii ranges from less than a few hundred dollars to send a few boxes of clothes and electronics through the US Postal Service, to well over $15,000 for a full-service move.

-Luckily for most families, the cost is usually somewhere in the middle, and you’ll be able to customize a moving solution that works best for you.
+Luckily, for most families, the cost of moving to Hawaii is usually somewhere in the middle, and you’ll be able to customize a moving solution that works best for you.

 Did you know…

 Full-service moving companies that handle overseas moves are often called freight forwarders.
 Now let’s look more closely at how to move household goods to Hawaii.

 1. By Ship – The Most Popular Method